ppb1701/nixos-config/docs/BUILDING-PUBLIC-ISOS.md

 **Creating New Releases:**

-1. Create release on GitHub
+1. Create release on Codeberg
 2. Upload ISO as release asset
 3. Add release notes
 4. Update the release tag if needed